Irtaza2009/Cozy-Farm/README.md

 - **Upgrades**: Use the coins to get more chickens, or to buy more islands!

 ## Future Plans

 - **Cow Farm**: Purchase cows, collect milk, and grow your farm.
 - **Fruit Farm**: Plant seeds in plots and grow your own fruit.
 Make sure to tend to your crops regularly!
 - Add more farm animals and crops.
-- Introduce a more shop items.
+- Introduce more shop items.
 - Implement different seasons affecting crop growth.

 ## Credits

 Art assets by [Cup Nooble](https://cupnooble.itch.io/)

 Sfx from pixabay!